 Years later, Freddy has returned from the grave as evil incarnate, obsessed with taking revenge on the adolescent offspring of those who ended his mortal life.
 Residing in his young victims’ subconscious, attacking them while they sleep, wisecracking Freddy is virtually omnipotent, capable of rewriting the laws of physics and effecting all manner of grotesque yet creative killings.

-Always creepy, with some great squirm moments (including a rather nasty bath-time sequence), this is an imaginative horror movie which kicked off an entire genre of inferiors.
+Always creepy, with some great squirm moments (including a rather nasty bath-time sequence), this is an imaginative horror movie that kicked off an entire genre of inferiors.

 The special effects wizardry and gallons of fake blood are balanced by an anxiety-inducing score and a gripping narrative, as we feel for the intended victims in their hopeless battle to stay awake.